The Ultimate Guide to Idaho’s Alice Lake Hike & Backpacking the Alice Toxaway Loop in the Sawtooth Mountains

 Hiking the Alice Loop

-To say the Alice Lake hike is a “beautiful” hike just doesn’t seem to do it justice.
-It’s jaw-dropping, exciting, surrounded by tall, jagged peaks commonly called the “Dragon’s Back”, and is a hike filled with so many opportunities of side adventures and extensions.
+To say the Alice Lake hike is a beautiful hike just doesn’t seem to do it justice.
+It’s jaw-dropping, exciting, surrounded by tall, jagged peaks commonly called the “Dragon’s Back”, and is a hike filled with so many opportunities for side adventures and extensions.

 You can’t go wrong choosing to hike on the Alice Lake trail.